 The N.C.
 Water Treatment Facility Operators Certification Board, which is supported by the PWS Section, is responsible for examination of water system operators and certification of their competency to supervise the operation of water system facilities.
-North Carolina has approximately 5,200 certified water system operators with about 7,200 active operator certifications.
+North Carolina has approximately 5,100 certified water system operators with about 7,100 active operator certifications.
 In order to facilitate the education of operators, the certification board also approves schools in North Carolina that offer operator training courses.
 In an effort to increase the number of opportunities to take operator exams, the certification board has started using electronic testing methods in addition to traditional paper and pencil exams.
 Additionally, the certification board has promoted the use of scanning technology for operator identification at continuing education courses, which helps ensure that the certification board's records accurately reflect the status of operators' continuing education requirements.
 The PWS Section together with the N.C.
 Waterworks Operators Association, the N.C.
 Rural Water Association, and the N.C.
 American Water Works Association coordinate schools, seminars, workshops and conferences.
 PWS Section staff provide technical training and assistance at these events.
-This program has increased the capacity of public water system operators.
+This program has increased the capacity of public water systems by directly influencing the training and increasing the competency of public water system operators.